pinojs/pino-pretty/Readme.md

   hideObject: false, // --hideObject
   singleLine: false, // --singleLine

-  dest: 1, // The file or file descriptor to write to
+  // The file or file descriptor (1 is stdout) to write to
-  append: true, // Append to the destination
+  destination: 1,

-  mkdir: false, // Ensure the directory for dest exist when true
+  // destination: new SonicBoom({ dest: 'a/file', mkdir: true })

   customPrettifiers: {}
 }